mahutt/VeloSim/back/DEVELOPMENT.md

 4. **PUT /api/v1/stations/{id}** - Update station
 5. **DELETE /api/v1/stations/{id}** - Delete station

+## 🚩 Using Feature Flags

+Sometimes you want to release a new feature gradually, test it in production, or turn it off quickly if something goes wrong.

+Feature flags (aka Feature Toggles) make it possible to mitigate risk for deployment without redeploying code.
+An example would be having a feature flag act as a rollback / kill switch that disables an endpoint if something goes wrong in production.

+When developing a new feature that involves a feature flag/toggle:

+1. Wrap it with a feature flag check.
+3. Enable the feature via environment variable for testing if applicable.
+4. Document the changes in your Pull Request and the project where applicable.

 ## 🧪 Testing Best Practices

+Write tests that break if your core logic breaks.
+You don't need to achieve 100% coverage, but you need tests for core logic.

+Use mocks to test logic in isolation.

 Create comprehensive tests for your feature: